How does hard water play a role in fishkeeping? Is it worth looking into how to soften aquarium water?

 The higher the concentration of minerals in aquarium water is, the harder the water is considered to be.

-The 2 parameters that water hardness testing kits use to determine water hardness are:
+The 2 parameters that water hardness testing strips use to determine water hardness are:

 1) General Hardness (GH)